-Provide 2014-2015 academic year costs of attendance for the following categories that a are applicable to your institution.
+Provide 2015-2016 academic year costs of attendance for the following categories that are applicable to your institution.

-Check here if your institution's 2014-2015 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2014-2015 academic year costs of attendance will be available:
+Check here if your institution's 2015-2016 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2014-2015 academic year costs of attendance will be available:

-Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2014-2015 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2015-2016 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

+AY 2015 - 2016

 First-Year Undergraduates

-PRIVATE INSTITUTIONS -
+PRIVATE INSTITUTIONS

 Tuition:

 PUBLIC INSTITUTIONS

 Tuition:

-In-district
+In-district \$11,217 \$11,217

 PUBLIC INSTITUTIONS

-In-state (out-of-district): \$10,954 \$10,954
+In-state (out-of-district): \$11,217 \$11,217

 PUBLIC INSTITUTIONS

-Out-of-state: \$25,732 \$25,732
+Out-of-state: \$26,607 \$26,607

 NONRESIDENT ALIENS

 Tuition:

-REQUIRED FEES: \$2,343 \$2,343
+REQUIRED FEES: \$2,380 \$2,380

 ROOM AND BOARD:

-(on-campus) \$12,509 \$12,509
+(on-campus) \$12,841 \$12,841

 ROOM ONLY:

-(on-campus) \$7,743 \$7,743
+(on-campus) \$7,959 \$7,959

 BOARD ONLY:

-(on-campus meal plan) \$4,766 \$4,766
+(on-campus meal plan) \$4,882 \$4,882

-Comprehensive tuition and room a and board fee (if your
+Comprehensive tuition and room and d board fee (if your

-college cannot provide separate ti uition and room and
+college cannot provide separate tuiti on and room and